*SPOILER ALERT! *

 “What

 are you talking about?”
 Eena wrapped her arms around her stomach.
-Jinatta noted
+The defensive

-be wrong, but I don’t think it’s the Viidun branding ritual that has you upset.
+could be wrong, but I think it isn’t the Viidun branding ritual that has you

-I know for a fact you’ve personally been through worse.
-And I doubt my commitment
+upset.
+I know for a fact that you’ve personally been through worse.
+And I doubt

-to Agus is really bothering you since you’re the one who encouraged our
+my commitment to Agus truly bothers you since you were the one who encouraged

 “I